mcneel/help-docs/_en/flamingo/5/help/documentproperties-flamingo.md

 ## Materials
 {: #materials}
-These controls can be used to quickly change the how Flamingo renders the surfaces in a rendering.
+Use these controls to quickly change how Flamingo renders the surfaces in a rendering.
 These settings will not change the material assignments on the objects and layers, but will change how Flamingo produces the color of each surface.

 #### Use materials
 {: #use-materials}